dojo/loader/README.md

 	- [has](https://github.com/dojo/core/blob/master/src/has.ts)
 - Loading in a Nashorn environment

-## How do I use this package?

-### NPM
-Install using npm: `npm --save-dev @dojo/loader`

-### Download from Git
-Users can download and build directly from the repository if they wish.

-From the loader root directory:

- 1. npm install
- 2. grunt dist

-The "dist" subdirectory will contain the loader modules.

-## Use the loader

 Use a script tag to import the loader.
 This will make `require` and `define` available in the global namespace.

 ``` html